 If you are remote and have not asked your employees how they are doing or what they think can be improved in the process, this is a perfect opportunity to address this.
 We have a list of WFH questions you can ask your employees.

-Most likely, your organizations' objectives/KPIs have become meaningless due to Covid-19.
-However, that doesn't mean you can't assess people's performance - consider assessing people's inputs (e.g., number of calls made to prospects) instead of outputs (e.g., sales closed).
-Inputs are under people's controls.
-Outputs, especially now, aren't.
+Most likely, your organizations’ objectives/KPIs have become meaningless due to Covid-19.
+However, that doesn’t mean you can’t assess people’s performance – consider assessing people’s inputs (e.g., number of calls made to prospects) instead of outputs (e.g., sales closed).
+Inputs are under people’s controls.
+Outputs, especially now, aren’t.
 We would also recommend involving your employees in the goal setting process.
-Employees whose managers involve them in a goal setting are 3.6 times more likely than other employees to be engaged (see our article on effective goal setting tips for more details).
+Employees whose managers involve them in a goal setting are 3.6 times more likely than other employees to be engaged.

-If you are still conducting the traditional annual performance reviews without regular feedback sessions with your employees, now is the time to consider whether this is the most effective method to assess employees' performance.
+If you are still conducting the traditional annual performance reviews without regular feedback sessions with your employees, now is the time to consider whether this is the most effective method to assess employees’ performance.
 Given the uncertain environment, you and your employees need to be able to adapt and change goals as needed.
 If you are only meeting with your employees annually, this will be difficult, if not impossible, to do.
-A continuous feedback system will help keep employees developing, motivated & aligned on objectives in more real-time.
+A continuous feedback solution will help keep employees developing, motivated & aligned on objectives in more real-time.
 If you are unsure how to give feedback, check out our examples of employee feedback.

-How are you changing your performance review this year?
+How are you changing your performance reviews this year?